Communicating Shortfalls

 Prevent an earnings shortfall from damaging corporate credibility

-Sharon Merrill Approach
+The Sharon Merrill Advantage

-Pre-release, conference call and road show
+Pre-release, conference call, and roadshow

 Results